Hugs.Company

 Cardiovascular protection: They reduce heart rate and protect your heart.

-Emotional support: They are a vital anchor against anxiety and depression.
+Emotional support: A vital anchor against anxiety and depression.

 💊

-Pain relief: The released endorphins act as powerful natural analgesics.
+Pain relief: Released endorphins act as powerful natural painkillers.

 Skin hunger: A biological need